4 Proven Ways to Detox Your Body: Expert Tips from Dr. Junger

 To support the detoxification and elimination system of the body there are four things you can do that have a huge impact.

 Filter your water, filter your air at home, and spend time in nature breathing fresh air.
 Drinking water and staying hydrated are very important.
-Avoiding medications as much as possible, especially OTC ones.
+Avoiding medications as much as possible, especially over-the-counter ones.
 Using green materials for building homes is super important as 50% of the pollutants we are swimming in come from building and home deco materials.
 Avoiding cosmetics and toiletries with toxic chemicals is crucial as is selecting non-toxic laundry products.

-But the most important part of this is to NOT EAT TOXINS.
-This is the hard part because most of what humans eat these days is not REAL FOOD, it’s food-like products, made in a factory, filled with chemicals, and put in a container.
+But the most important part of this is to not eat toxins.
+This is the hard part because most of what humans eat these days is not "real food", it’s food-like products, made in a factory, filled with chemicals, and put in a container.
 And this is what humans think of as food these days.
-Modern Supermarkets sell mostly this (all the aisles with packaged stuff) and barely have any real foods (plants and animals).
+Modern supermarkets sell mostly this (all the aisles with packaged stuff) and barely have any real foods (plants and animals).
 Even the real foods in modern life come laced with glyphosate, heavy metals, other insecticides, pesticides, etc. Just remember, the longer the shelf life of what you are eating, the shorter your life.

 See, edible stuff is lacking many of the nutrients that the body needs for its detox system.
 Take the liver cells as an example.
 The way they biotransform a toxic molecule into non-toxic is by releasing enzymes that will cut and paste atoms of toxic molecules until they are not toxic anymore.
 In order to do that, the liver needs the raw materials with which to make (synthesize) enzymes.
 These needed components are in foods (nutrients like amino acids, certain fats, minerals, vitamins, and carbs).
 If these are not provided, the enzymes cannot be made, and toxic molecules cannot be detoxed.
-The best way to do this is by eating real whole foods without chemicals (organic).
-Plants are especially filled with nutrients that are used by the liver to make enzymes.
-The more species of plants you eat, in the most varied colors, the more chances you will have of getting these nutrients, as well as feeding the good bacteria that do 30-40% of the work of detoxification needed.

 The body has many functions that it has to do at the same time, but the energy available is limited.
 One way to increase the energy allocated to detoxing is to reduce the energy consumption (and waste) in other functions.
 The most powerful way to do this is by reducing the workload of the digestive system.
 Digesting all the time just sucks all the energy out.
 If you are digesting all the time (most humans are), there will be a lack of energy left for many other functions, detox being the one that suffers the most.
 So, spending time NOT digesting is essential for detox (and many other things).